Convert PDF to Searchable CSV: A Guide to Structured Data Extraction

 - Step-by-Step: Converting PDF to Searchable CSV at Scale

-- Space OCR: The Pragmatic Engine for Structured Data
+- space-ocr: The Pragmatic Engine for Structured Data

 What is a Searchable CSV and Why Does It Require OCR?